TriplyDB/Documentation/docs/triplydb-js/app/index.md

 When an API token is specified, the operations that can be performed through the `App` object are determined by:

-1. The access level of the token: either “Read access”, “Write acces”, or “Management access”.
+1. The access level of the token: either “Read access”, “Write access”, or “Management access”.
 2. The credentials of the user account for which the API token is created.
 When a user is a member of an organization, she has access to all its datasets, stories, and queries; a user always has access to her own datasets, stores and queries.

 The following token access levels are available: